Smartforce-Technologies-Inc/sfui/README.md

 ### Story creation format

-Every time you add a new story, you should add the url of the base component's [MUI API](https://v4.mui.com/) to the StorybookWrapper component.

-Each story must describe the component's functionality with all the controls needed to do so, if necessary, you can create more than one story to make the component's functionality as clear as possible.
+Each story must describe the component's functionality with all the controls needed to do so, if it is necessary, you can create more than one story to make the component's functionality as clear as possible.

 As a convention, when writing the stories, You have to take into account the following conditions:

 - All controls props must be ordered alphabetically on the docs in the storybook:

-  To do this You must add the props "parameters: { controls: { sort: 'alpha' } }" into the story config.
+  To do this You must add the props `parameters: { controls: { sort: 'alpha' } }` into the story config.

   Example: